-Liliana is a Lecturer in Economics.
+Liliana is a Senior Lecturer in Economics.
 She has previously taught at the RGU in Aberdeen, and UWE Bristol, where she has also completed her PhD.
 She obtained an MSc from the London School of Economics, was a Soros/FCO/Chevening scholar at the University of Oxford and completed her BSc (Licenta) at the (West) University of Timisoara.
 Her work focusses on migration economics, and her interests extend to further areas of labour economics, regional economic development, economic systems.
 She is currently exploring related questions in the economics of arts and culture.

 A Dynamic Model of Unemployment with Migration and Delayed Policy Intervention,